1

 connection with objective reality.
 We base our principles on reality

-is, “is the hypersphere based on reality?"
+is, “Is the hypersphere based on reality?"

-I present the reader with a choice: Accept the truth of the statement:
+The choice is simply this: Accept the truth of the statement:

 If something is real (has a physical reality) then it can be